eliztmq/42Singapore/Push_Swap/Doc.md

 e. count list items

 --Exec--
-a. initialise function
+a. initialise function 4a and 4b
 b.
 MAIN REPEATED: execution from 4c
 c.
 AFTER CALC COST: execute based on list of operation
 d.
-Basic operation for when stack = 3 numbers
+Basic operation for when stack = 3 numbers THEN ONTO push back

 --push back--
 a. use calc cost (c) logic to rotate stack A accordingly for push from B
 b. find min of stack A to do rotation for output

---checker--
+--checker & filler--
 a. check if input list already ordered
-b. check for error on inputs
+b.
+MAIN CHECKER: check for error on inputs & link to a
+c.
+MAIN FILLER: filling t_node stack a with

+--push_swap--
+a.
+MAIN: takes in arguments + initialise the two stacks, a and b + check argv to see if its valid (linking to checker.c) + execute
+b. error free stack
 ---

 Background: